bpholden/lickRemoteObserving/README.md

             vncargs: '-passwd=/home/observer/.vnc/passwd',
             ```

-- **Configure Default Sessions:** Keck instruments typically use 4 VNC sessions for instrument control named "control0", "control1", "control2", and "telstatus".
-On a normal invocation of the software (via the `start_keck_viewers` command) it will open the four sessions specified here.
+- **Configure Default Sessions:** Lick instruments typically use 4 VNC sessions for instrument control named "control0", "control1", "control2", and "telstatus".
+On a normal invocation of the software (via the `start_lick_viewers` command) it will open the four sessions specified here.
 For stations which split the duties among 2 computers, one could set this line to control which computer opens which sessions.

 - **Soundplay Configuration:** For compatible systems, uncomment the `soundplayer` line to specify which compiled executable for soundplay to use.
-Other operating systems sometimes need other soundplay versions, contact `mainland_observing@keck.hawaii.edu` for help configuring this value.
+Other operating systems sometimes need other soundplay versions, contact `sa@ucolick.org` for help configuring this value.
 Also, if you local machine's path to the `aplay` executable is non-standard, specify that in the `aplay` value.
     - At the moment, the default linux executable seems to work for CentOS and Ubuntu linux.
 We do not have a functioning soundplay executable for MacOS.
     - If your system is not compatible, or if you do not want it to have sounds, add a line to your `local_config.yaml` file: `nosound: True,` to avoid starting sounds.
 This is important for sites which are using multiple computers for each set of VNC sessions.
 Choose one to handle sounds, and set the `nosound: True,` option for the other.

-# Test your connection to Keck
+# Test your connection to Lick

-Only after your SSH key is successfully installed at Keck, you can test your system.
+Only after your SSH key is successfully installed at Lick, you can test your system.

-From the directory where the Keck VNC software is installed (e.g. `~/RemoteObserving/`), run pytest:
+From the directory where the Lick VNC software is installed (e.g. `~/lickRemoteObserving/`), run pytest:

 ```
 conda activate KRO